ccrowley96/PorfolioSite/posts/computer-engineering.md

 ### What I took away from Undergraduate Computer Engineering
 - Classes aren't enough.
 Find a technology that you're interested in and learn it on your own.
-- Work on your own projects - more important than classes in my opinion.
+- Work on your own projects, personal projects are more important than classes.
 - Go to hackathons.
 Go to hackathons.
 Go to hackathons.
 - Most of what you learn in Uni is useless; the earlier you realize that the better.
 - Take it slow.
 There is no rush to finish school.